FlipDyn with Control: Resource Takeover Games with Dynamics: Introduction

-A game of resource takeovers (termed as \texttt{FlipIT}) was first introduced in~\cite{van2013flipit}, wherein a conflict between a defender and an adversary to takeover a common resource such as, computing device, virtual machine or a cloud service~\cite{bowers2012defending} is modeled as a zero-sum game.
-Building upon this, a dynamic environment with varying costs and success probability of attacks within the framework of \texttt{FlipIT} was introduced in~\cite{johnson2015games}.
-In~\cite{laszka2014flipthem}, the model of \texttt{FlipIT} was extended to multiple resources, termed as \texttt{FlipThem}, which consisted of two models: an AND model, where all resources must be compromised, and an OR model, where a single resource is chosen for compromise.
-A variation of \texttt{FlipThem} emerged in~\cite{leslie2015threshold}, where a defender configures the resources such that an adversary has no incentive to attack beyond a certain number of resources.
-References~\cite{zhang2015game} and \cite{zhang2020defending} introduced resource constraints in a two-player non-zero-sum game of multiple resource takeovers.
-Similar to the \texttt{FlipIt} model, a threshold based takeover was introduced in~\cite{canzani2016cyber} with operational dynamics of critical infrastructure as a part of the zero-sum game.
-Reference~\cite{saha2017flipnet} introduced \texttt{FlipNet}, a graph based representation of \texttt{FlipIT}, investigating the graph structure, complexity of best response strategies and Nash equilibria.
-Beyond cybersecurity,~\cite{liu2021flipit} introduced the model of \texttt{FlipIT} in supervisory control and data acquisition (SCADA) to evaluate the impact of cyberattacks with insider assistance.
-A diverse array of applications for the \texttt{FlipIT} model in system security were explored in~\cite{bowers2012defending}.
-Notably, the aforementioned works primarily focused on resource takeovers within a \emph{static system}, lacking consideration for the dynamic evolution of physical systems.
+The framework of \texttt{FlipIT}~\cite{van2013flipit}, a game of resource takeovers, was introduced to model a conflict between a defender and an adversary competing over a common resource, such as a computing device or cloud service~\cite{bowers2012defending}.
+This framework was extended to incorporate dynamic environments with varying costs and attack success probabilities~\cite{johnson2015games}. \texttt{FlipIT} was then generalized to multiple resources, referred to as \texttt{FlipThem}~\cite{laszka2014flipthem}, along with a variation that allows the defender to configure resources to deter adversarial attacks beyond a certain threshold~\cite{leslie2015threshold}.
+Resource constraints were added~\cite{zhang2020defending} as part of a two-player non-zero-sum game for multiple resource takeovers, along with a threshold-based takeover model for critical infrastructure systems~\cite{canzani2016cyber}. \texttt{FlipIT} was extended to graphs, termed \texttt{FlipNet}~\cite{saha2017flipnet}, to explore graph structures, best-response strategies, and Nash equilibria.
+Beyond cybersecurity, \texttt{FlipIT} was applied to supervisory control and data acquisition (SCADA) systems~\cite{liu2021flipit} to assess the impact of cyberattacks involving insider assistance.
+In addition to these developments, \texttt{FlipIT} has been applied broadly across system security to address diverse threats and defense strategies~\cite{bowers2012defending}.
+Notably, the aforementioned works primarily focused on resource takeovers of a \emph{static system}, ignoring the dynamic evolution of physical systems.
 In contrast, our work incorporates the \emph{dynamics} of a physical system in the game of resource takeovers between an adversary and a defender.